Sail Harbor, Connecticut

 Sail Harbor is a census-designated place (CDP) in the towns of New Fairfield and Sherman, Fairfield County, Connecticut, United States.
-It is in the northeast corner of New Fairfield and the southeast corner of Sherman, on Great Neck and Shelter Harbor, landforms on the west side of Candlewood Lake.
+It is in the northeastern corner of New Fairfield and the southeastern corner of Sherman, on Great Neck and Shelter Harbor, landforms on the west side of Candlewood Lake.
 It is bordered to the west by Inglenook.

 Sail Harbor was first listed as a CDP prior to the 2020 census.